isomerpages/moe-xinminsec/_about-us/School Crest, Song & Creed.md

 Our School Song
 ---------------

-### Our School Song (In Hanyu Pinyin)
+#### Our School Song (In Hanyu Pinyin) <br>

-Xin Min Xin Min
+Xin Min Xin Min <br>

-wo men yao zuo she hui de zhu ren
+wo men yao zuo she hui de zhu ren <br>

-wo men yao zuo shi dai de ming deng
+wo men yao zuo shi dai de ming deng <br>

-bu du si shu shou nao bing yong
+bu du si shu shou nao bing yong <br>

-yao xue yao zuo ji zhi ji xing
+yao xue yao zuo ji zhi ji xing <br>

-Xin Min Xin Min
+Xin Min Xin Min <br>

-wo men yao you ke xue de tou nao
+wo men yao you ke xue de tou nao <br>

-wo men yao you chuang zao de jing shen
+wo men yao you chuang zao de jing shen <br>

-wei le ren ai wei le xin yi
+wei le ren ai wei le xin yi <br>

-wei le zi you wei le he ping
+wei le zi you wei le he ping <br>
 Xin Min Xin Min

-### Our School Song's Translation
+#### Our School Song's Translation

-Xinmin Xinmin
+Xinmin Xinmin <br>

-We want to be the master of our destiny
+We want to be the master of our destiny <br>

-We want to be the beacon of our time
+We want to be the beacon of our time <br>

-Not through rote learning; but through the training of a versatile mind
+Not through rote learning; but through the training of a versatile mind <br>

-With keen wit and a readiness to put knowledge into practice
+With keen wit and a readiness to put knowledge into practice <br>

-Xinmin Xinmin
+Xinmin Xinmin <br>

-We want to develop an analytical mind
+We want to develop an analytical mind <br>

-We want to cultivate an innovative spirit
+We want to cultivate an innovative spirit <br>

-For love, integrity, freedom and peace
+For love, integrity, freedom and peace <br>
 Xinmin Xinmin

 The Student's Creed
 -------------------

 I am unique and worthy.
-Within me lies the power to be the best that I can be.
+Within me lies the power to be the best that I can be. <br>

-I shall seek to be upright in character, exemplary in behavior and steadfast in spirit.
+I shall seek to be upright in character, exemplary in behavior and steadfast in spirit. <br>

-I shall learn continuously, think creatively and strive for excellence in whatever I do.
+I shall learn continuously, think creatively and strive for excellence in whatever I do. <br>

-I shall be respectful and caring towards my family members, teachers and fellow students.
+I shall be respectful and caring towards my family members, teachers and fellow students. <br>
 Above all, I shall be compassionate to the less fortunate and loyal to my school and nation.